 At her second re-evaluation, it was reported that her migraines and back pain had disappeared.
 Her right leg sciatica was mostly gone.
 After just six months of care, her right knee was no longer hurting.
 She was now able to swim, do yard work, and stand for long periods of time.

 A misalignment of the bones of the upper neck often follows a head or neck trauma.
 This can put pressure on the brainstem and cause it to send improper signals to the brain about what is happening in the body.
 This is often the cause of fibromyalgia.
-By correcting this misalignment, using a gentle method, we, here at Premier Family Wellness and Spinal Care in Farmington, Michigan, are often able to help our patients with fibromyalgia see a big improvement.
+By correcting this misalignment, using a gentle method, we, here at Premier Family Wellness and Spinal Care, are often able to help our patients with fibromyalgia find Farmington, MI fibromyalgia relief.